Metal Detecting Shows & Movies You Can Stream

 How to find where to watch (fast)

-1. Click the JustWatch link for the title (it usually shows live availability across Netflix, Prime Video, Hulu, Disney+, Apple TV, Max, Paramount+, Peacock, and more).
+1. Click the JustWatch link for the title (it shows live availability across Netflix, Prime Video, Hulu, Disney+, Apple TV, Max, Paramount+, Peacock, and more).

 Quick links